Kiwari-Labs/kiwari-labs-contracts/eip-20exp.md

 ** first index of slot is 0

 ## Security Considerations
-all address that not registered as whitelist address will be use sliding window algorithm by default.
+- All address that not registered as whitelist address will be use sliding window algorithm by default.
 Sliding window algorithm is not update the

+- Need to be avoiding to create a [dust](https://www.investopedia.com/terms/b/bitcoin-dust.asp) transaction from actions transfer, minting and burning.

 ## Copyright